 Colorado Legislation requires that all districts assist high school students in creating an Individual Career and Academic Plan (ICAP).
 Not only a legal requirement, the ICAP is good educational practice; therefore, D20 goes beyond the 9-12 grade requirement by starting this process in 6th grade.
 ICAP helps students explore career and academic opportunities and aids in establishing a plan for students' secondary coursework which aligns to their post-secondary college and career goals.
 Students develop awareness, knowledge, attitudes, and skills to be college and career ready.
-In addition to annual goals and course planning, the Academy District 20 ICAP Program includes various exploratory and planning activities and is customizable at the school, counselor, and student levels to best meet the needs of students.
+In addition to annual goals and course planning, the Academy District 20 ICAP program includes various exploratory and planning activities and is customizable at the school, counselor, and student levels to best meet the needs of students.
+Students interact with the D20 College and Career Navigator to engage in ICAP.